svnshikhil/Node_skelton/README.md

 ## Scripts

 - `db:migration:make` - To create a migration.
-- `db:migration:run` - To run all migration.
+- `db:migration` - To run all migration.
 - `db:seed:make` - To create a seed.
-- `db:seed:run` - To run all seeds.
+- `db:seed` - To run all seeds.

 ## Authentication
 - Use Authorization header